How to increase the efficiency of your professional services business

-Project Management: Delivery should use PSA for managing timesheets.
+Project management: Delivery should use Dynamics 365 Project Service Automation for managing timesheets.

-Resource Management: The company may yet be unripe to benefit from resource management features in Dynamics 365 PSA.
+Resource management: The company may yet be unripe to benefit from resource management features in Dynamics 365 Project Service Automation.

-Billing: The company may not be large enough to benefit fully from invoicing features of Dynamics 365 PSA.
+Billing: The company may not be large enough to benefit fully from invoicing features of Dynamics 365 Project Service Automation .

 Maturity Level 3: Firm with basic process alignment across departments

 At this stage business processes are well established.
 The headcount probably now exceeds 50 people.
 Marketing, sales, delivery and finance follow their own processes and people working in these teams are specialists in their fields.

 If a central Project Management Office (PMO) has been established, certain levels of consistency in project management practises may be in place.
 Marketing, sales and delivery use the same integrated CRM/PSA system.
 Some process alignment across functions thanks to using one platform has been established but tensions remain.

 Sales: Dynamics 365 Project Service Automation should be used for managing products, leads, opportunities, quotes, sales forecasting, and contracts.
 An estimation process with management approval should be in place.